vickmuir/Backup/port-information.md

 ## Recommended {{site.data.keyword.backup_notm}} Portal settings

-Your servers must communicate with the Cloud Backup Portal and all AMP [proxy](#x2267627){:term} servers for Cloud Backup Portal to work correctly, regardless of the data centers location.
+Your servers must communicate with the Cloud Backup Portal and all AMP [proxy](#x2267627){: term} servers for Cloud Backup Portal to work correctly, regardless of the data centers location.

 {{site.data.keyword.backup_notm}} Portal Registration Service: